JMuckian94/Allstar-Gyms-MS1/README.md

 For fonts I browsed [Google Fonts](https://fonts.google.com/?preview.text=Strong&preview.text_type=custom) for a good strong title and heading font as well as a font suited for detailed information.
 I chose [Bebas Neue](https://fonts.google.com/specimen/Bebas+Neue?preview.text=Strong&preview.text_type=custom#standard-styles) for my strong title font as I felt it gives headlines a punchy, standout look.
 This pairs well with [Roboto](https://fonts.google.com/specimen/Roboto?preview.text=Strong&preview.text_type=custom) which I used for all paragraph text.
 Roboto is easily legible and should aid with accessibility as it allows for a more natural reading rhythm.

+#### Icons

+I used some free icons available on [Font Awesome](https://fontawesome.com/icons?d=gallery&p=2) to enhance and draw attention to certain sections of the page.
+The appropriate icons coincide with the topic being discussed in the text, such as using a dumbell when talking about gym equipment.
+Soical media icons are used instead of urls for asthetic enhancement.
+These icons are also styled alongside all other elements of the page so they blend seemlessly without sticking out.
+The navigation is also designed to shrink into a hamburger button when the page is using mobile screen format.

+#### Colors

+For colors I went with